AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/use-layout-templates/brand-wf-using-a-layout-template.md

 description: As an Adobe Workfront administrator or a group administrator, you can use a layout template to customize the logos in the top navigation area and on the Main Menu for certain groups, teams, job roles, and users.
 This is especially useful for large groups, within a very large organization, that have their own branding.
 ---

-# Brand `Adobe Workfront` using a layout template
+# Brand Adobe Workfront using a layout template

-As an `Adobe Workfront administrator` or a `group administrator`, you can use a layout template to customize the logos in the top navigation area and on the Main Menu for certain groups, teams, job roles, and users.
+As an Adobe Workfront administrator or a group administrator, you can use a layout template to customize the logos in the top navigation area and on the Main Menu for certain groups, teams, job roles, and users.
 This is especially useful for large groups, within a very large organization, that have their own branding.

-A `Workfront administrator` can make the same branding customizations for the entire organization.
+A Workfront administrator can make the same branding customizations for the entire organization.
 For more information, see [Brand your Adobe Workfront instance](../../../administration-and-setup/customize-workfront/brand-workfront/brand-your-workfront-instance.md).

 For information about layout templates for groups, see [Create and modify a group’s layout templates](../../../administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-layout-templates.md).